 Pressure Relief Features

-The Respironics DreamStation includes a ramp feature while the AirSense 10 Auto lacks this easy to reach button.
-For the AirSense, you must access the menu in order to use the ramp feature.
-This extra step can be a challenge when using the device at night and when you are groggy with sleep.
-In addition, the DreamStation features Opti-Start technology and auto-adjusting pressure technology.
+The Respironics DreamStation includes a ramp feature while the AirSense 10 lacks this easy to reach button.
+For the AirSense 10, you must access the menu in order to use the ramp feature.
+This extra step can be a challenge when using the device at night or when you are groggy.
+In addition, the DreamStation features Opti-Start Technology and Auto-Adjusting Pressure Technology.
 The ResMed also features automatic air pressure adjustments.

-The DreamStation operates on a 12V current, making it compatible with popular batteries like the Freedom Travel Battery as long as the necessary DreamStation adapter is purchased.
-There is also a battery specifically designed for the DreamStations from the manufacturer, the Respironics Travel Battery Kit.
+The DreamStation operates on a 12V current, making it compatible with popular batteries like the Freedom Travel Battery as long as the necessary DreamStation Adapter is purchased.
+There is also a battery specifically designed for the DreamStation: the Respironics Travel Battery Kit.

-Though it operates at 24V instead of 12V, the AirSense is not without battery options.
-Users of the AirSense can purchase the Medistrom Pilot 24-Lite which is specifically designed to provide battery power for 24V units like the AirSense.
+Though it operates at 24V instead of 12V, the AirSense 10 is not without battery options.
+Users of the AirSense 10 can purchase the Medistrom Pilot 24-Lite, which is specifically designed to provide battery power for 24V units like the AirSense 10.

-Final Call: ResMed AirSense 10 vs Respironics DreamStation
+Final Call: ResMed AirSense 10 or Respironics DreamStation?